-- Reviewing the academic, personal and ethical qualifications of all veterinarians applying for a license to practice in Alberta.
+- Reviewing the academic, personal and ethical qualifications of all veterinarians and veterinary technologists applying for a license to practice in Alberta.

-- Requiring that veterinarians continually upgrade their skills by attending a minimum number of continuing education sessions each year.
+- Requiring that veterinarians and veterinary technologists continually upgrade their skills by attending a minimum number of continuing education sessions each year.

 - Inspecting all veterinary clinics in the province to ensure they meet or exceed ABVMA standards.

-- Providing a process for the resolution of complaints by intervening and investigating complaints lodged against the conduct or skills of Alberta veterinarians.
+- Providing a process for the resolution of complaints by intervening and investigating complaints lodged against the conduct or skills of Alberta veterinarians or veterinary technologists.

-- Prepare Alberta veterinarians, registered veterinary technologists and veterinary teams for increased veterinary oversight of antimicrobials.
+- Support Alberta veterinarians, registered veterinary technologists and veterinary teams in optimum antimicrobial use and stewardship.

-- Enhance the public perception of the veterinary profession.
+- Enhance the public and stakeholder affinity to the veterinary profession.